LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 Final: 29.43
 ```

+In the example above,
+the iterator ```speed``` is a variable in its own right,
+and is assigned the first value of ```0.0```
+once the interpreter enters the loop.
-After the loop is executed, the iterator remains in memory
+Similarly, after the loop is executed, the iterator remains in memory
 with the last value in the list that was executed.
 This is useful information when the loop terminates early,
-such as when an error occurs.
+such as when an error occurs:
+you can print the iterator to see which iteration threw an error
+and run blocks of code with the value of the iterator still in memory.

 ## Processing Characters in Strings

+Just about any collection of values can be used for an iterator.
-You can loop over the characters in a string.
+For example, you can loop over the characters in a string.

 ```python
 >>> country = 'United States of America'